ModischFabrications/ModischMatrix/README.md

 Call "/deploy/deploy.sh" manually if that doesn't work or you don't believe in VSCode.
 It still depends on platformIO, be aware that you might have to install the toolchain manually without VSCode.

+Feel free to copy /website manually to /data if everything else fails; it's working, just not as efficient.

 ## API